This definition and descriptors of Right Care were developed by the RCA Steering Committee:

 Right Care is a human right.
 It places the health and well-being of patients first.
 Right Care is affordable and effective.
 It is compassionate, honest, and safe.
 Right Care brings healing and comfort to patients, and satisfaction to clinicians.
 Achieving Right Care will require radically transforming how care is delivered and financed.

 1. Right Care provides access to necessary, high quality care, without causing financial hardship.
 It achieves the best outcomes at the fairest price, and is free from unnecessary diagnosis, testing and treatment.
-Right Care eliminates underuse, overuse and misuse of care.
+Right Care eliminates underuse, overuse and misuse of care and minimizes health care-associated harm.

 2. Right Care builds respectful partnerships between people and their health care practitioners.
 It reflects the patient’s values and goals, and the clinician’s medical expertise and concern.